egberts/egberts.github.io-src/content/articles/systemd-resolved-NOPE.md

 ; Systemd should not access any external network, period.
 DNSSEC=False

-; there shall be no DNS server available to systemd DNS=
+; no DNS server available to systemd
+DNS=

 ;
 DNSDefaultRoute=
 ```